 To establish whether judges effectively work according to a stable rotation we have estimated a regression of the number of open cases ν on the number of closed cases ω , obtaining the following results:5 where standard error are reported in parentheses under the coefficients.
-According to these estimates these judges work on a schedule that is very close to stable rotation but does not coincides exactly with it.
-The slope equal to 1 indicates that judges open one new case for each case that they close.
-But the positive intercept (even if statistically not different from 0) suggests that on average they (or possibly some of them) also open approximately 8 new cases in every quarter on top of those that they close.
-As a result the number of active cases on their desk steadily increase over quarters albeit at a relatively low pace.
+According to these estimates these judges work on a schedule that is very close to a stable rotation but does not coincide exactly with it.
+The slope is approximately equal to 1 indicating that judges open one new case for each case that they close.
+But the positive intercept (even if statistically not significant) suggests that on average they also open approximately 6 new cases in every quarter on top of those that they close.
+As a result the number of active cases on their desk steadily increases over quarters albeit at a relatively low pace.

-$$\nu = 7.96 + 1.00 \,\omega \tag{3}$$
+$$\nu = 5.99 + 1.01 \,\omega \tag{3}$$